Eczbek/xieite/docs/geometry/Ray.md

 <br/>

 A struct representing an infinite ray with one end, which is the member object `start`.
+Extends `xieite::geometry::LineLike`.

 <br/><br/>